 College of Education

-Four strands run through and guide the program: diversity, technology, field experience, and performance assessment, including the use of electronic portfolios.
-Students who successfully complete all requirements of a teacher preparation program that is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Indiana Department of Education are eligible for licensure in Indiana.
+Four strands run through and guide the program: diversity, technology, field experience, and performance assessment (including the use of electronic portfolios).
+Students who successfully complete all requirements of a teacher preparation program that is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Indiana Department of Education are eligible for licensure in the state of Indiana.

 Once licensed, an elementary education graduate is qualified to teach all subjects to elementary students (kindergarten through 6th grade) in a public, private, or independent school.
 With 43 interstate licensing agreements, graduates will be able to teach almost anywhere in the country.